krobelus/rate-experiments/README.md

 1. Introduction
 ===============

-In past decades, there has been significant progress in SAT solver technology.
-As a result of the high complexity of SAT solvers they have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
+In past decades, there has been significant progress in SAT solving technology.
+Complex implementations of SAT solvers they have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
+To protect against these, there are checker programs that verify a solver's result.
-To protect against these, there are checker programs that verifiy a solver's result.
-The result *"satisfiable"* is given with a model which is trivial to validate in linear time.
-The converse result, *"unsatisfiable"*, can be certified with a proof of unsatisfiability given by the solver.
-An independent proof checker can verify such proofs.
+To do this, the solver outputs a witness.
+A checker program can reproduce the solver's result using that witness.
+If the checker succeeds at doing so, it *accepts* or *verifies* the witness.
+Satisfiability witnesses, or models are trivial to check in linear time.
+Unsatisfiability witnesses, or proofs of unsatisfiability on the other hand can be much more costly to check.

+In SAT competitions, solvers are required to give proofs of unsatisfiability in the *delete resolution asymmetric tautology* (DRAT) format.
+A solver operates on a knowledge base,
+TODO
+that is satisfiability-equivalent to the input formula .
+The contains constraints that are called clauses.
+During solving, clauses are added and deleted from the formula.

-In SAT competitions, solvers are required to give a proof in the DRAT format alongside an unsatisfiability result.
-This proof can be thought of as a trace of the solver's execution, containing information on which clauses (i.e., constraints) are added to and deleted from the solver's formula which acts as knowledge base.
+alongside an unsatisfiability result.
+This proof can be thought of as a trace of the solver's execution, containing information on which clauses (i.\ e.\ constraints) are added to and deleted from the solver's formula which acts as knowledge base.
 While deletions are not strictly necessary to produce the unsatisfiability result in either solver or checker, they are essential for doing that efficiently.